timlabs/uscode/United States Code/TITLE 10-ARMED FORCES/Subtitle A-General Military Law/PART II-PERSONNEL/CHAPTER 88-MILITARY FAMILY PROGRAMS AND MILITARY CHILD CARE/SUBCHAPTER I-MILITARY FAMILY PROGRAMS.md

 ### §1781c.
 Office of Special Needs
 * (a) ESTABLISHMENT.—There is in the Office of Military Family Readiness Policy the Office of Special Needs (in this section referred to as the "Office").

-* (b) PURPOSE.—The purpose of the Office is to enhance and improve Department of Defense support around the world for military families with special needs (whether medical or educational needs) through the development of appropriate policies, enhancement and dissemination of appropriate information throughout the Department of Defense, support for such families in obtaining referrals for services and in obtaining service, and oversight of the activities of the military departments in support of such families.
+* (b) PURPOSE.—The purpose of the Office is to standardize, enhance, and improve Department of Defense support around the world for military families with special needs (whether medical or educational needs) through the development of appropriate policies, enhancement and dissemination of appropriate information throughout the Department of Defense, support for such families in obtaining referrals for services and in obtaining service, and oversight of the activities of the military departments in support of such families.

 * (c) RESPONSIBILITIES.—The Office shall have the responsibilities as follows:

-  * (1) To develop and implement a comprehensive policy on support for military families with special needs as required by subsection (d).
+  * (1) To develop and implement a comprehensive and standard policy on support for military families with special needs as required by subsection (d).

   * (2) To establish and oversee the programs required by subsection (e).